 Most people appreciate Valencia for its gorgeous white sand beaches and unique seascapes.
 However, beach vacations are far from the only pastime option.
-The city is rich in sights that should be definitely included in an excursion route.
+The city is rich in sights that should definitely be included in an excursion route.
 Most sightseeing excursions in Valencia start from Queen's Square in the Old Town.
-Here is the famous Valencia Cathedral - the storage place of the Holy Grail.
+Here, you will find the famous Valencia Cathedral, which is the storage place of the Holy Grail.

-You can observe the sights on your own, but it is better to do it with a English-speaking guide.
-The list of locations popular among tourist includes:
+While you can observe the sights on your own, it is better to do so with an English-speaking guide.
+The list of locations popular among tourists includes:

 - Silk Exchange;